kartverket/ALB_Best_Practice_Manual/README.md

 **ALB (Airborne LiDAR Bathymetry)**
 A remote sensing technology using aircraft-mounted LiDAR sensors to measure seafloor and underwater terrain in shallow coastal and inland waters.

-**k value**
-Define k value here
+**K Value (Diffuse Attenuation Coefficient)**
+The K value, or diffuse attenuation coefficient (𝐾_d), describes how quickly light diminishes with depth in water.
+It is a measure of light extinction and is widely used to quantify water clarity or turbidity.
+- Low (<0.1 m⁻¹)	Very clear (open ocean)
+- Moderate (0.1–0.5 m⁻¹)	Coastal/nearshore waters
+- High (>0.5 m⁻¹)	Turbid or sediment-rich water

 **LiDAR (Light Detection and Ranging)**
-A remote sensing method that uses light in the form of a pulsed laser to measure variable distances to the Earth.
+A remote sensing method that uses light in the form of a pulsed laser to measure distances from the sensor to the measured object.

 **LAS/LAZ (LAS/LAZ file format)**
 File format designed for the interchange and archiving of lidar point cloud data.
-LAZ is a lossless compressed version.
+LAZ is the preffered lossless compressed version.

+**MBES (Multibeam Echosounder)**
+Sonar system consisting of multiple sonar beams mapping the seafloor in swaths.
+Commonly operated from a surface vessel.

 **SECCI**
-Define SECCI here
+Secchi depth is a measure of water transparency or clarity.
+It is determined using a circular, usually black-and-white disk, lowered into the water until it is no longer visible.
+The depth at which it disappears is recorded as the Secchi depth.

 # References
 Curated list of references, standards, and additional reading materials relevant to ALB practices.